 It’s also very important that the asset gets operated and maintained correctly to ensure the returns are realized over the total life cycle of the project.
 This is usually done by a separate contractor that specializes in this scope of work.
 Project finance will also not be released until the O&M contractor is approved and appointed.

-18 Project Execution
+18 Infrastructure Project Development: Execution

-By the time all the contracts have been signed with contractors and offtakers and all the environmental and regulatory conditions have been met, you are finally ready to execute the project.
-The process from starting a development to being in a position to start building takes a number of years to complete.
-During execution both cost and schedule are very important to the developer as they have built both those items into their economic models.
+By the time all the contracts have been signed with contractors and off-takers and all the environmental and regulatory conditions have been met, you are finally ready to execute the project.
+The process from starting development to being in a position to start building takes a number of years to complete.
+During execution, both cost and schedule are very important to the developer as they have built both those items into their economic models.
 If one of those items slip, they have severe impacts on their payback periods to the lenders and private equity investors.
-They usually also ensure against cost overruns and slippages on projects like these.
+They usually also insure against cost overruns and slippages on projects like these.
 Once the EPC contractor has completed the execution phase of the project, the developer usually gets the contractor to commission the infrastructure with support from the client and owners engineer as required.

 Once the asset is live, the O&M contractor will take over the asset and ensure it performs as expected.
 The EPC contractor usually has a 52-week defects liability period where they will repair any defective works.
 Once this period is over, the O&M contractor will continue with maintenance and repairs as needed.